isomerpages/astar-nrp/_research/1a-healthcare.md

 third_nav_title: Domains
 ---
 ## Overview
 Healthcare in Singapore is a public good, where demand driven use cases are driving the adoption of robotics in hospitals and the public health sector.
-The healthcare RDS programme is led by the Smart Systems Programme Office (SSPO) of MOH.
+The healthcare RDS programme is led by the Smart Systems Programme Office (SSPO) of MOH, housed at the Centre for Healthcare Assistive & Robotics Technology (CHART).

+[Visit CHART](https://www.cgh.com.sg/chart) to find out more!

 ## Projects related to Healthcare